National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 No useful discussion on national service can occur without all participants specifying which type of scheme they are proposing or opposing.

-- In general, universal national service schemes in democracies tend to be used in more serious strategic circumstances.
+- In general, universal military conscription schemes in democracies tend to be used in more serious strategic circumstances.
 Examples include deterring or fighting major wars requiring much larger defence forces or when responding to other major strategic coercion that is contrary to our enduring national interests.

 Sometimes offered as a supposedly easier alternative, selective national service instead adds complex equity considerations to the operation of universal schemes.

-Fourth, many arguments for military conscription schemes have sought to justify them on grounds of social cohesion, social equity and nation-building as well as strategic security necessity.
+Fourth, many arguments for military (and civil) national service schemes have sought to justify them on grounds of social cohesion, social equity and nation-building as well as strategic security necessity.

 Hansard records that parliamentary debates about the 1909-1929, 1951-59 and 1965-72 compulsory national service schemes all included extensive consideration of such issues.
 Similar arguments crop up from time to time in public debate today.